skolesni/Sample.XamarinIntellisenceIssue/readme.txt

     a.
 Add Project Reference: In Solution Explorer -> Right Click Sample.XamarinIntellisenceIssue -> Add -> Reference.. -> Projects -> Solution -> Check Sample.XamarinIntellisenceIssue.Common -> OK
     b.
 Use Class1: Open App.cs -> In the end of constructor add "var class1 = new Class1();".
 Note that a reference "using Sample.XamarinIntellisenceIssue.Common;" is added
     c.
 Build Solution to ensure 0 errors (Check "Build succeeded" + "0 Errors" is reported in the Error List)

+Step 5.
+Add XAML file to the Forms PCL project - this will break Intellisence
+    a.
+Create a new XAML page: In Solution Explorer -> Right Click Sample.XamarinIntellisenceIssue -> Add -> New Item... -> Cross-Platform -> Forms Xaml Page; Name: Page1 -> OK
+    b.
+Notice new erros:
+        1. Error CS0234: The type or namespace name 'Common' does not exist in the namespace 'Sample.XamarinIntellisenceIssue' (are you missing an assembly reference?)
+Sample.XamarinIntellisenceIssue	D:\Development\Samples\Sample.XamarinIntellisenceIssue\Sample.XamarinIntellisenceIssue\Sample.XamarinIntellisenceIssue\App.cs
+        2. Error CS0246: The type or namespace name 'Class1' could not be found (are you missing a using directive or an assembly reference?)
+Sample.XamarinIntellisenceIssue	D:\Development\Samples\Sample.XamarinIntellisenceIssue\Sample.XamarinIntellisenceIssue\Sample.XamarinIntellisenceIssue\App.cs
+    c.
+Build Solution to ensure is succeeds, despite having errors (Check "Build succeeded" + "2 Errors" is reported in the Error List)